 | Longevity | Glass and metal last for years with standard bulb swap | Wax and liquid can cloud or separate over time |

-No. Each Mosaic Age lamp comes with a warm yellow LED bulb already included.
-When you eventually need a replacement, any standard screw-in warm LED of a similar size works fine.
-No specialty bulb hunting required.
+Every Mosaic Age mosaic lamp ships with a warm-white LED bulb already installed inside the shade.
+The lamp is complete and ready to use the moment you plug it in.
+When the bulb eventually needs replacing, any standard screw-in warm LED of a similar size fits — no specialty hunting required.